nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![](images/TxnStatusDiagram.png)

-### Tasks Feature
+### TaskList Feature

 #### About

-The Tasks feature aims to provide information about the tasks to be done for contacts.
+The TaskList feature aims to provide information about the tasks to be done for a contact.

 #### Implementation